mglynnhenley/asynchronousSingingMicrobits/README.md

 ## Goal

-Synchronizing two or more microbits to play music together, and adding the ability to import a mp3 or midi file, and have it be able to be played on a given number of microbits# asynchronous_singing_microbits
+Synchronizing two or more microbits to play music together, and adding the ability to import a mp3 or midi file, and have it be able to be played on a given number of microbits

 ## Members